ChinaCache sells off 79% stake in Xin Run data center business

 “This transaction will significantly strengthen our balance sheet.
 In addition, by divesting the majority interest in this capital intensive business, we can focus on our asset-light and technology-driven CDN business,” says Song Wang, ChinaCache chairman and CEO.

 ChinaCache will still own a 20% equity interest in Xin Run, but will not consolidatee the financial results of the company and its subsidiaries.
-The data centre business is worth ¥14.8 million in shareholders’ equity value, with capital reaching ¥126.6 million.
+The data center business is worth ¥14.8 million in shareholders’ equity value, with capital reaching ¥126.6 million.

 ChinaCache plans to use the funds from the sale to focus on R&D, working capital and other expenses.